 - WordPress is perfect if you want to start blogging for fun, Not for money than a Great blogging platform.

 Blogger.com is a google product which served by Google.
-In this blogging platform, you can use HTML, CSS and js file to enhance your blog, its designs, and widgets.
+In this blogging platform, you can use HTML, CSS, and JS files to enhance your blog, its designs, and widgets.
 You need to have Google accounts to access this.

 - You will get sub domain like examle.blogspot.com.
 You can also use your own domain instead of sub domain.